Breeding Requirements for Mares

 Hormones

 You should also pay attention to your mare’s hormonal cycle and when she goes into heat.
 Insemination, either artificial or through live covering, should occur as close as possible to ovulation.
 Mare’s have a 21-day cycle, she will be in “heat” for roughly 5-7 days and will ovulate in the last 24-36 hours of heat.
-Identification of the start of a heat cycle allows the veterinarian an opportunity to come out to ultrasound your mare and help determine when to breed.
+Identification of the start of a heat cycle allows the veterinarian an opportunity to ultrasound your mare and help determine when to breed.

 Injury